 Worry Stone: My internship mentor introduced me to using worry stones, but Cheryl at Creative Elementary School Counselor has a great post about how to make/use them here.

-Warm Fuzzy: This year I am making little stuffed hearts out of super soft fleece for students to stash in their pockets.
-I’ll post pics when they are done. 🙂
+Warm Fuzzy: This year I am making tiny stuffed hearts out of super soft fleece for students to stash in their pockets.

 Family Picture: Allow the student to bring in a family picture.
 Make sure the family knows that the picture may get ripped, stained, lost, etc.